| Course 410: | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |

 We've all done it.
 There's a bank of six elevators, yet we'll risk life, limb, and cups of coffee to board the one whose doors are closing.
 Heaven forbid we wait a whole 10 seconds for the next one to arrive.
 Fund investors do the same thing.
 They hear that a fund is going to stop accepting money from new investors in a few days, weeks, or months, and they immediately write a check, as if there's no other fund that could possibly meet their needs.
 Of course, fund closings have their merits.
 Funds close so their managers can continue to invest in their given styles; too many assets can force managers to compromise their strategies.
-However, there's no evidence that rushing the doors of a soon-to-close fund is a good idea.
-Here's what Morningstar has found, and why fund closings aren't always the magic elixirs they are cracked up to be.
-Next: Performance Takes a Hit >> | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Morningstar data also show that fund closings can help save investors from their own worst performance-chasing tendencies.
+If a fund closes pre-emptively, before the manager is forced to put new assets to work in stocks that are overpriced, it will protect both current and prospective investors.
+As shareholder-friendly as closings can be, however, there's no evidence that rushing the doors of a soon-to-close fund is a good idea.
+Here's why fund closings aren't always the magic elixirs they are cracked up to be.
+Next: Performance May Take a Hit >> |

 ||